wazroth/portfolio/index.md

 * [Dre's wireframes (PDF)](./images/amx-proposal.pdf)
 * [Final design comp (PDF)](./images/amx-final.pdf)

-### How Do You Talk To a Building?
+### How do you talk to a building?
 Patron-facing tools for space and service discovery at the D.H.
 Hill Jr. Library (2016)

 A strategic initiative with a goal of enhancing patron-facing information at the D. H. Hill Jr. Library, to ensure that patrons received in-building space and service information in a manner that was timely, relevant, and easy to comprehend.
 Dre was project lead.